nickcrider/ot-docs/docs/examples/multiple_air_gaps.md

 # Multiple Air Gaps

-The OT-2 pipettes can do some things that a human cannot do with a pipette, like accurately alternate between aspirating and creating air gaps within the same tip.
+The OT-2 pipettes can do some things that a human can't do with a pipette, like accurately alternate between aspirating and creating air gaps within the same tip.
 The below example will aspirate from the first five wells in the reservoir, while creating an air gap between each